cmb69/markdown_xh/README.md

 The configuration of the plugin is done as with many other CMSimple_XH plugins in the back-end of the Website.
 Select `Plugins` → `Markdown`.

-You can change the default settings of Markdown_XH under `Config`.
-Hints for the options will be displayed when hovering over the help icons with your mouse.

 Localization is done under `Language`.
 You can translate the character strings to your own language if there is no appropriate